Month 03, Week 03, Year of Diagnosis.

 As I say, Helen’s humor is oddly comforting.
 I’m certain it’s because it shows a facet of their personality is still intact.
 And that is comforting.
 The Helen I know and love, is still as I know them.

 Helen’s main struggle was telling their family back home.
 They wanted to fly home and break the news in person.
 Cannae make the trip in one day; it seems it takes two the way the routes are.
 Helen can’t do that.
-They’re barely able to complete a night’s labor.
+They’re barely able to complete a day’s labor.
 Up to this point, I think this has been the thing that Helen’s been twisted up about the most.
 It’s not something to email, and yet in some circumstances with our family and where they are, that’s been the best way to do it.
 Helen’s got to stockpile funds where they can.
 My salary is goan haftae pick up the slack.
 These are the things Helen’s worries about.
 I worry a little less as I’ve done that in the past, picking up the slack.

 “I feel better.”